Solutions

 Noah Talerman

-In Fleet you can enforce OS settings like security restrictions, screen lock, Wi-Fi etc., on your your macOS, iOS, iPadOS, and Windows hosts using configuration profiles.
+In Fleet you can enforce OS settings like security restrictions, screen lock, Wi-Fi, etc., on your macOS, iOS, iPadOS, Windows, and Android hosts using configuration profiles.

 For Windows hosts, copy this Windows configuration profile template and update the profile using any configuration service providers (CSPs) from Microsoft's MDM protocol.